rahulsm27/Vehicle_Damage_Image_Classification/README.md

 5. glass shatter
 6. lamp broke

-The goal is to build a model to able to classify the images into these categories.
+The goal is to build a model that classify the images into these categories.

 The code should be run on a GPU cluster like Colab or Kaggle.